 - Demonstrates initiative when opportunities are presented as evidenced by successful completion of projects

 - Registration with the State Board of Pharmacy to work as a technician in Texas

 - Certified Pharmacy Technician (CPht) by the Pharmacy Technician Certification Board

 - Knowledge of current hospital and departmental standards for the handling of pharmaceuticals

-- Strong math, reading, and communication, and computer skills
+- Strong math, reading, communication, and computer skills

 - Strong knowledge of Microsoft Office suite (Word, Outlook, Excel, etc.)

-- Must be able to operate equipment used in the preparation of sterile products
+- Ability to operate equipment used in the preparation of sterile products

 Current Texas Children’s employees – Please click here to login.